Strip Chart Display¶

 StripChart is a GUI application for viewing live time series of PVs.
 The plots are dynamically updated as the PVs change value.
 Up to 4 PVs can be plotted at a time, with convenient controls for changing the time range displayed, and setting labels, value ranges, and colors for each PV.
 Plotting can be paused and resumed, though data collection will continue in the background even while plotting is paused.
 Interactive graphics with click-and-drag zooming are used, and figures of plots can be saved as high-quality PNGs, or data can be exported to plain text files.

-If epicsapps -m is run after installation, a folder called Epics Apps should be placed on your desktop which as a shortcut labeled StripChart which can be used to launch the Stripchart application.
+If epicsapps -m is run after installation, a folder called Epics Apps should be placed on your desktop which has a shortcut labeled StripChart which can be used to launch the Stripchart application.
 From a command line terminal, you can also use:

 epicsapps stripchart

 To use StripChart, you can add PVs to be monitored in the upper left entry.
 Once a PV connects, it will be added to the drop-down menus for each of the 4 available traces.
 Colors, Y-ranges, and descriptions (used for the Y-axis labels) can be altered at any time and will be refleced in the live plot.
 To save these settings for future sessions, press “Save PV Settings” in the upper right.
+While only 4 PVs can be displayed at one time, StripChart can be recording more than that and you can change which PVs are displayed and in which order.

 The time range (which is time from the present) can be adjusted on the right-hand side, just above the plot.
 You can select time units of seconds, minutes, or hours, and the value displayed will be adjusted.